sasdf/ctf/writeup/2018/HackOver/rev/flagmaker/README.md

-Each push has complexity O(n^2), where n is current size of tape. and the size grows exponentially O((5/4)^t).
+Each push has complexity O(n^2), where n is current size of tape.
+The size grows exponentially with complexity O((5/4)^t).
 It will take too much time and space to simulate it.
-What we need is to store current length, and we can calculate the length and position when the wave arrive left boundary using:
+What we need is to store current length, then we can calculate the length and position when the wave arrive left boundary using:
 ```
 pos = -(length % 4)
 length += length // 4